vikaskumar23/Udacity-DEND-Project-Data-Lake-on-AWS/README.md

 ## Introduction
 In this project, a spark job is created that takes data from Amazon S3 bucket, process it and convert it to Star Schema data model.
 Then data is finally stored in Amazon S3 bucket.

+## Spark Overview
+Apache Spark is a unified analytics engine for large-scale data processing.
+It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports general execution graphs.
+It also supports a rich set of higher-level tools including Spark SQL for SQL and structured data processing, MLlib for machine learning, GraphX for graph processing, and Structured Streaming for incremental computation and stream processing.
+To read more about ```Spark``` [click here](https://spark.apache.org/docs/latest/)

 ## Project Scope
 Data Lake is created on AWS that contains both processed and unprocessed data.
 The data can be used by analysts, business people as per their requirement.
 The analytics Team wants to analyze the behaviour of users on sparkify app.